pymander/wordpress-openpgp/readme.txt

 = Example =

-I use this plugin with the [Jetpack for WordPress](http://jetpack.me/) contact form.
+This example uses the [Jetpack for WordPress](http://jetpack.me/) contact form.
 You can see an example of the output on my [Contact page](http://arnesonium.com/contact/).
 The WordPress code looks something like this: